Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

 It is used in gynecology for mastopathy and fibroids caused by inflammatory processes.

-It cleanses blood vessels and prevents the appearance of blood clots, even affects the process of hematopoiesis, which allows it to treat anemia and leukemia, and stop internal bleeding.
+It cleanses blood vessels and prevents the formation of blood clots, even affects the process of hematopoiesis, which makes it possible to treat anemia and leukemia with its help, and stop internal bleeding.

-Most short description properties inherent in Pallas' milkweed - unique and versatile.
+The most short description properties inherent in Pallas's milkweed - unique and universal.
 A whole pharmacy that grows in a root that looks like a human figurine.

 Euphorbia Pallas application

-Euphorbia Komarov is best known as a plant with which you can solve problems male potency.
-It is not an aphrodisiac with a momentary effect. it treatment plant, which, thanks to its unique analogues of androgenic hormones, treats problems on basic level- Regulating and restoring the normal hormonal background in men at puberty.
+Euphorbia Komarova is best known as a plant with which you can solve problems male potency.
+This is not an aphrodisiac with an immediate effect.
+This treatment plant, which, thanks to its unique analogues of androgenic hormones, treats problems on basic level– regulating and restoring normal hormonal levels in men at puberty.

-His additional effects- tonic, liquidating nervous and physical exhaustion, eliminating chronic fatigue, neurasthenia and depression, helps to achieve the intended goal faster than any chemical, synthetic hormone and stimulant.
+His additional effects– tonic, eliminating nervous and physical exhaustion, eliminating chronic fatigue, neurasthenia and depression, helps to achieve the intended goal faster than any chemical, synthetic hormone and a stimulant.

-Prostatitis, prostate adenoma and other tumors genitourinary system, which create problems for male sexual power, can be treated with root man.
+Prostatitis, prostate adenoma and other tumors genitourinary system, which create problems for male sexual power, can be treated with man root.

-Sometimes people are firmly convinced that the root man is a plant that can help only the male half of humanity.
-But they are perfectly treated and some are purely female diseases, and diseases common to women and men.
-This is evidenced by the numerous reviews of users who returned normal condition using preparations from Euphorbia Pallas.
+Sometimes people are firmly convinced that the man-root is a plant that can only help the male half of humanity.
+But they are excellent for treatment and some are especially women's diseases, and diseases common to women and men.
+This is evidenced by numerous reviews from users who returned normal condition using preparations from Euphorbia Pallas.

 This medicinal plant is used for: